Roasted Beet “Feta” Salad with Maple Mustard Vinaigrette

-This Roasted Beet Feta Salad is a quick, creamy and delicious salad that can easily serve a crowd.
-It’s served with a sweet and tangy honey mustard vinaigrette!
+This Vegan Roasted Beet Feta Salad is a quick, creamy and delicious salad that can easily serve a crowd.
+It’s served with a sweet and tangy maple mustard vinaigrette!

 When I was still living at home, my mom would make a beet juice for me every single morning.
 This was before I was even a vegetarian, and so every single day, I was started on the right foot to make better food decisions because I was introduced to the goodness and sweetness that is beets.
 I looked forward to this beet juice, and started to crave the combination that made up the juice (beets, a variety of greens, apples, etc.) so much so that I knew I had to put a juicer on our wedding registry list.
 This small daily action catapulted me straight into my love for beets, whether they are raw, or roasted into a sweet, smooth and velvety vegetable.
 I knew that I would want to explore what other beet combinations were out there, and so this Roasted Beet Feta Salad was born.

 I was never one for the basic “tomato, lettuce and ranch dressing” salad.
 In fact, I almost rarely have tomatoes in my lettuce now because of going out to restaurants and having them not understand the great combinations that can come together because of the word “salad”.
 I believe that salads have absolutely no limit on them; you merely have to find delicious ingredients that will go well together and where there is a dressing, a dressing that will enhance the salad’s ingredients rather than drown them.
 This is why I usually opt for a vinaigrette as opposed to a heavy dressing.
 I also love a salad that’s filled with texture, body, colour and a distinct variety of flavours.
 Sweet, tangy, creamy, and even sometimes spicy.
 I knew this salad, with the smoothness of roasted beets, would need a variety of ingredients that would complement it well.